 Many people overlook this step when they form a Montana LLC, but it’s an important one.

-Secondly, if you run business transactions through your personal account, that leaves you vulnerable to personal lawsuits, regardless of the asset protection you enjoy as part of a Montana LLC.
+Second, running business transactions through your personal account leaves you vulnerable to personal lawsuits, regardless of the asset protection you enjoy as part of a Montana LLC.

 If you value your personal information and assets, and you don’t feel the need to make your life overly complicated, just open a business bank account for your Montana LLC.